clockworklabs/rish-docs/docs/rish/3.0.0/visualelements.md

 For a VisualElement to be able to be used in Rish, it has to implement the `IVisualElement` interface.
 Like any regular VisualElement, it can have a name (equivalent to id in HTML and CSS), it can be styled (through USS files and Rish will also provide a convenient way to inline style elements, similar to HTML) and it can have children elements.

+{% highlight csharp %}
+private partial class Div : VisualElement, IVisualElement {
+    void IVisualElement.Render() { }
+}
+{% endhighlight %}

 ## Name
 In HTML, all elements can have an id attribute.
 The analogous in UI Toolkit, is the `name` property.
 Whenever we create an element definition for a Visual Element, we can specify its name.
-The name should be unique and it can can be helpful to identify the different elements when debugging and for styling.
+The name should be unique and it can be helpful to identify the different elements when debugging and for styling.

 {% highlight csharp %}
 private partial class Foo : RishElement